Asymptotic Expansions of Gaussian and Laguerre Ensembles at the Soft Edge III: Generating Functions: Unitary ensembles

 for instance

 Here, as for $k=1$ in \eqref{eq:PII}, the polynomial representation in $\Q[s,q,q']$ is {\em independent} of~$\xi$: the functional dependence on $\xi$ enters only indirectly via the boundary condition of the func\-tion~$q$ as $s\to\infty$.
-Since it is known for Painlevé II (cf., e.g., \cite[Theorem~21.1]{MR1960811}) that $0\not\equiv q,q'$ are algebraically independent over $\C(s)$, we can handle $s,q,q'$ as three indeterminates when working with $\Q[s,q,q']$: equality in $\Q[s,q,q']$ is equivalent to equality of coefficients.
+Since it is known for Painlev\'e~II (cf., e.g., \cite[Theorem~21.1]{MR1960811}) that $0\not\equiv q,q'$ are algebraically independent over $\C(s)$, we can handle $s$, $q$, $q'$ as three indeterminates when working with $\Q[s,q,q']$: equality in $\Q[s,q,q']$ is equivalent to equality of coefficients.

 For each term $T$ of the form \eqref{eq:T_term}, the algorithm of \cite[Appendix~B]{arxiv:2301.02022} starts with the representations \eqref{eq:F2higher} and, whenever certain overdetermined linear systems over the ring $\Q[s]$ are solvable, computes representations $u_{\mu\nu}\in \Q[s,q,q']$ and, a fortiori, $T\in \Q[s,q,q']$.
-In a follow-up step, the algorithm returns the polynomial coefficients $r_{1,T},\ldots,r_{\omega_T,T} \in \Q[s]$ appearing in the multilinear ansatz\footnote{Actually, it turns out that $\omega_T = \mu_1+\cdots +\mu_\kappa + \nu_1 + \cdots +\nu_\kappa + \kappa$, which we call the {\em order} of the term $T$.}
+In a follow-up step, the algorithm returns the polynomial coefficients $r_{1,T},\dots,r_{\omega_T,T} \in \Q[s]$ appearing in the multilinear ansatz\footnote{Actually, it turns out that $\omega_T = \mu_1+\cdots +\mu_\kappa + \nu_1 + \cdots +\nu_\kappa + \kappa$, which we call the {\em order} of the term $T$.}

 if satisfiable.
-Namely, by comparing the coefficients of monomials in $q,q'$ in that ansatz, which is an equation in the polynomial ring $\Q[s,q,q']=\Q[s][q,q']$, it can be rendered as an overdetermined linear system over $\Q[s]$.
+Namely, by comparing the coefficients of monomials in $q$, $q'$ in that ansatz, which is an equation in the polynomial ring $\Q[s,q,q']=\Q[s][q,q']$, it can be rendered as an overdetermined linear system over $\Q[s]$.
 By construction, that linear system, the question of its solvability, and the presumed polynomial solutions~$(r_{\lambda,T})_\lambda$ are all {\em independent} of $\xi$.
-In fact, when $j\leq m_*$, all the relevant linear systems are {\em uniquely} solvable.\footnote{Uniqueness in general would be equivalent to the sequence $F_2'/F_2,F''_2/F_2,F'''_2/F_2,\ldots$ being linearly independent over $\Q[s]$.}
+In fact, when $j\leq m_*$, all the relevant linear systems are {\em uniquely} solvable.\footnote{Uniqueness in general would be equivalent to the sequence $F_2'/F_2,F''_2/F_2,F'''_2/F_2,\dots$ being linearly independent over $\Q[s]$.} While we conjecture that this holds in general, it remains an open problem whether the question can be addressed by any method other than checking, case by case, the (unique) solvability of the linear systems using symbolic software.

-{\em Step 4: wrap-up.} For at least $j\leq m_*$, by inserting the representations \eqref{eq:ansatz} of the terms $T$ into \eqref{eq:djT}, we get
+{\em Step 4: Wrap-up.} For at least $j\leq m_*$, by inserting the representations \eqref{eq:ansatz} of the terms $T$ into \eqref{eq:djT}, we get